If you are unwell, please go directly to a COVID testing facility or your local emergency department.

 Some SmartClinics Medical Centres below will be offering COVID-19 vaccines, while others will not.
 Please read the list below to see how to book your vaccine at one of our clinics.
 Vaccine supply issued by the Government at some locations is slow, so please be patient with us.
 This means you may need to wait until more vaccines have arrived in stock before you can get an appointment.

-- Mango Hill (book by phone only)
+- Mango Hill

-- Deception Bay (book by phone only)
+- Deception Bay

-- Clayfield (to book online click here or book with clinic on 07 3268 1937)
+- Clayfield (online bookings available or by calling the clinic on 07 3268 1937)